nokeeo/donald-pinckney.github.io/books/tensorflow/src/ch2-linreg/2018-03-21-multi-variable.md

 # Multi Variable Regression

-In the [first chapter](/books/tensorflow/book/ch2-linreg/2017-12-03-single-variable.html) we learned the basics of TensorFlow by creating a single variable linear regression model.
+In [chapter 2.1](/books/tensorflow/book/ch2-linreg/2017-12-03-single-variable.html) we learned the basics of TensorFlow by creating a single variable linear regression model.
 In this chapter we expand this model to handle multiple variables.
 Note that less time will be spent explaining the basics of TensorFlow: only new concepts will be explained, so feel free to refer to previous chapters as needed.

 ## Motivation